Internet Archive Book Images [No restrictions], via Wikimedia Commons

 Huber’s (Est. 1879) | Portland

-Huber’s is known for their flaming signature drink, Spanish Coffee, and turkey sandwiches.
-During Prohibition, it turned into just a restaurant with a speakeasy in the back.
+Huber’s is famous for turkey dinners and its flaming signature Spanish Coffee.
+During Prohibition, it officially operated as a restaurant while a speakeasy reportedly carried on in the back.

 Pennsylvania